Silvestre Bello III

-Silvestre Hernando Bello III (born June 23, 1944) is a Filipino businessman and lawyer from Isabela, who served as the Secretary of the Philippines' Department of Labor and Employment, and concurrently Presidential Adviser on the Peace Process, under the Duterte administration.
-Bello was appointed by President Rodrigo Duterte to replace Rosalinda Baldoz in the secretaryship.
+Silvestre Hernando Bello III (born June 23, 1944) is a Filipino businessman and lawyer from Isabela, who served as the secretary of the Philippines' Department of Labor and Employment, and concurrently Presidential Adviser on the Peace Process, under the Duterte administration.
+Bello was appointed by President Rodrigo Duterte to replace Rosalinda Baldoz as the Department of Labor secretary.

-Bello was a former Justice Secretary, Solicitor General and representative of 1-BAP party-list during the 16th Congress of the Philippines.
+Bello was a former justice secretary, solicitor general and representative of 1-BAP party-list during the 16th Congress of the Philippines.

-In July 2022, he presented his credentials to President Tsai Ing-wen in July 2022 as Philippine Ambassador to Taiwan.
+In July 2022, he presented his credentials to President Tsai Ing-wen as de facto Philippine Ambassador to Taiwan.

 Early life and education

-Bello was born in Gattaran, Cagayan on June 23, 1944.
-He is married to Regina Gerona.
+Bello was born in Gattaran, Cagayan, on June 23, 1944.
 He obtained his Bachelor of Arts in Political Science from Manuel L. Quezon University in Quiapo, Manila, in 1966.
 He earned his Bachelor of Laws from Ateneo de Manila University Law School in 1970.